Giriama people

-Background
+History

-The Giriama people are one of the nine groups which make up the Mijikenda, a Coastal Bantu community which means nine villages and is believed to have migrated from Shungwaya, a place near Fort Dumford in present-day Soma (Temu, 1971, p.
-167).
-The other villages are the Digo, Duruma, Rabai, Ribe, Kauma, Kambe, Chonyi, and the Jibana.
-The Giriama migrated from Shungawa in which they further migrated towards the coastal region of Kenya due to conflicts with other Kenyan communities.
-"They lacked any cooperative political organization until the late 1940s, when they assumed a collective political identification by choosing the name Mijikenda and forming the Mijikenda Union."
-(Brantley, 1981, p.
-6).
-At the top of the Giriama hierarchy are the ‘Kambi’ which are the council of elders who reside "in Kaya Fungo as the highest court of appeal for all social, political and civic matt" (Temu 1971, p.
-167).
-Below the Kambi on the hierarchy are the spiritual leaders who are tasked with spreading the influence of religion and spirituality to the people of Giriama and practicing rituals.
+The Giriama people are a Coastal Bantu community believed to have migrated from Shungwaya, a location near Fort Dumford in present-day Somalia.
+They migrated southwards towards the coastal region of Kenya due to conflicts with other communities.
+They lacked a cooperative political organisation until the late 1940s when they assumed a collective political identification by choosing the name Mijikenda and forming the Mijikenda Union.
+At the top of the traditional Giriama hierarchy are the Kambi, a council of elders who reside in Kaya Fungo, which serves as the highest court of appeal for social, political and civic matters.
+Below the Kambi are spiritual leaders tasked with spreading religious influence and practising rituals.